-On December 29, 2014 the Company issued 302,000 Common Shares at a deemed fair market value of \$.30 per share to William Begley, in exchange for the cancellation of all Promissory Notes owed to him having an aggregate principal amount of \$90,600.
-The issuance of these Common Shares is claimed to be exempt pursuant to Section 4(2) of the Act and Rule 506 of Regulation D under the Act.
+During June 2015, we sold 100,000 Common Shares at a price of \$0.50 per share to a single investor.
+The issuance of these Common Shares is claimed to be exempt pursuant to Section 4(2) of the Securities Act of 1933, as amended (the "Act") and Rule 506 of Regulation D under the Act.
 No advertising or general solicitation was employed in offering these Common Shares.
 The offering and sale was made to a single accredited investor, and subsequent transfers were restricted in accordance with the requirements of the Act.

-On March 10, 2015, the board of directors approved a private placement of up to 1,333,334 Common Shares at a price of \$0.30 per share.
-As of the date of this Report, the Company had received funds totalling \$200,000 from one investor pursuant to this offering and subsequently issued 666,667 Common Shares.
-The issuance of these Common Shares is claimed to be exempt pursuant to Section 4(2) of the Act and Rule 506 of Regulation D under the Act.
+During March 2015, we sold 666,667 Common Shares at a price of \$0.30 per share to a single investor.
+The issuance of these Common Shares is claimed to be exempt pursuant to Section 4(2) of the Securities Act of 1933, as amended (the "Act") and Rule 506 of Regulation D under the Act.
 No advertising or general solicitation was employed in offering these Common Shares.
 The offering and sale was made to a single accredited investor, and subsequent transfers were restricted in accordance with the requirements of the Act.

-None of the securities the issuances of which are described immediately above were registered under the Act, and none may not be offered or sold in the United States in the absence of an effective registration statement or exemption from registration requirements.
 Equity Compensation Plans.
 We have one equity compensation plan for our directors, officer, employees and consultants pursuant to which options, rights or shares may be granted or issued.
 This plan is named the "Discovery Energy Corp.
 2012 Equity Incentive Plan" (the "Plan").
 Information on the material terms of the Plan is given below.
-The following table on page A22 provides information as of February 28, 2015 with respect to our compensation plans (including individual compensation arrangements), under which securities are authorized for issuance aggregated as to (i) compensation plans previously approved by stockholders, and (ii) compensation plans not previously approved by stockholders:
+The following table provides information as of February 29, 2016 with respect to our compensation plans (including individual compensation arrangements), under which securities are authorized for issuance aggregated as to (i) compensation plans previously approved by stockholders, and (ii) compensation plans not previously approved by stockholders:

-Number of securities to be issued upon exercise of outstanding options, warrants and rights Number of securities to be issued upon exercise of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Plan category (a) (b) (c) Equity compensation plans approved by security holders 0 0 0 Equity compensation plans not approved by security holders 0 0 5,697,300 Total 0 0 5,697,300
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Number of securities to be issued upon exercise of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Plan category (a) (b) (c) Equity compensation plans approved by security holders 0 0 0 Equity compensation plans not approved by security 0 0 5 (07 300 holders 0 0 5,697,300 Total 0 0 5,697,300